capillariesio/capillaries/deploy/tf/amazon_keyspaces/README.md

-This is a sample Terraform AWS deployment for Capillaries
+This is a sample Terraform AWS deployment for Capillaries.

+WARNING: please keep in mind that without setting read/write capacity units, Amazon Keyspaces may be extremely slow, and with those capacity units specified - extremely expensive; exercise extreme caution when setting them.

 # Prerequisites